 Safe Removal Practices for Amalgam Fillings

-Dr. King can safely remove your amalgam fillings and replace them with white, cosmetic fillings made of composite resin or porcelain.
+Dr. Mandalia can safely remove your amalgam fillings and replace them with white, cosmetic fillings made of composite resin or porcelain.

 The removal process follows safety protocols recommended by the International Academy of Oral Medicine and Toxicology.
 These protocols aim to reduce exposure to any harmful toxins that may be present in your dental filling or appliance being replaced.